eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.29

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Ported to 64 bit platform and released 64 bit executable to support more than 2 million emails.;
+ - Fixed background color in HTML and PDF broken in previous v1.0.3.28.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.28

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;